bluprince13/slides/slides/js-behind-the-scenes/index.md

 ---

-## Higher-order functions and callbacks
+## Higher-order functions 🦸‍♀️

-- Functions that can
-  - take **callback functions** as arguments or
+- Take callback functions as arguments or
-  - return a function as output.
+- Return a function as output.

-- Functions are **first-class citizens** in JS, meaning they are treated like any other JS object.
+--

 ```js []
 let numbers = [1, 4, 9]